If you (or your parents) have a roll of unused baby edge guard lying around, this is the perfect STEM activity for you.

 This science kit comes with a 32-page book and a cardboard roller coaster you can build.

-The book explains various physics concepts such as gravity, mass and weight.
+The book explains various physics concepts, such as gravity, mass, and weight.
 It also includes over 20 science experiments.

-Once it’s finished, you can have lots of fun exploring and experimenting.
+Once finished, you can have lots of fun exploring and experimenting.
 Both older and younger kids will have a blast.